-There's one determination that every business owner - regardless of their industry - needs to assess each year: how much flood insurance to purchase, based on the potential that one occurs.
+There's one determination that every business owner - regardless of their industry - needs to assess each year: how much flood insurance to purchase, based on the potential that a flood will happen.

 If history is any guide, thousands of business owners stand to be adversely affected by flooding.
-In the last five years, for instance, all 50 states have experienced floods or flash floods, according to the Federal Emergency Management Agency.
+Since 2012, for instance, all 50 states have experienced some type of flooding event.

 Coastal cities still in the crosshairs

-Though there isn't a single state that's not at risk for flooding, the potential for high water levels is on the rise in the Atlantic, 10 years removed from Hurricane Katrina.
-Miami, New Orleans, New York and Tampa all face an elevated risk in the coming years for a flood that could cost each city's economy $15 billion or more, according to a newly released estimate from Risk Management Solutions.
+Though there isn't a single state that's not at risk for flooding, the potential for flooding is on the rise due to increasing water levels in the Atlantic.
+Miami, New Orleans, New York and Tampa each face an increased risk in the coming years for a flood that could cost each city's economy $15 billion or more, according to an estimate from Risk Management Solutions.

-"Businesses that prepare for a disaster - which includes purchasing the proper insurance coverage - stand the best chance of financially surviving," said Loretta Worters, vice president and consumer spokesperson for the Insurance Information Institute.
+"Businesses that prepare for a disaster - which includes purchasing the proper insurance coverage - stand the best chance of financially surviving," said Loretta Worters, vice president of communications for the Insurance Information Institute.

 IBHS' zip code tool